 The term “single-family home” refers to a stand-alone house.
 It’s often depicted as the classic, idealized version of homeownership.

 Like with townhouses, single-family homes usually have yard space.
-When it comes to townhouses vs. houses, however, a key factor is that single-family homes have space on all sides of the dwelling and stand alone from other homes.
+When it comes to townhouses vs. houses, however, a key factor is that single-family homes have space on all sides of the dwelling and stand apart from other homes.

 How much does a house cost?